SingleRust/Anndata-Memory/README.md

-# 🚀 RwSlot: High-Performance Companion for anndata-rs 📊
+# 🚀 AnnData-Memory: High-Performance Companion for anndata-rs 📊

 ## 🌟 Overview

-RwSlot is a high-performance companion library designed to complement the `anndata-rs` crate.
+AnnData-Memory is a high-performance companion library designed to complement the `anndata-rs` crate.
 It focuses on boosting performance and enabling efficient multi-core processing for AnnData datasets.

 ## 🔑 Key Features